Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Pull request: Penetration testing.
 Continuous integration: Threat modeling.
 Continuous delivery: Static code analysis.
 - [ ] Pull request: Static code analysis.
 Continuous integration: Penetration testing.
 Continuous delivery: Threat modeling.

 ### You plan to use Azure Kubernetes Service (AKS) to host containers deployed from images hosted in a Docker Trusted Registry.

-### You plan to use Azure Kubernetes Service (AKS) to host containers deployed from images hosted in a Docker Trusted Registry.
 You need to recommend a solution for provisioning and connecting to AKS.
 The solution must ensure that AKS is RBAC-enabled and uses a custom service principal.
 Which three commands should you recommend be run in sequence?
-To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.
-Select and Place:

 - [x] Box 1: az aks create.
 Box 2: az ad sp create-for-rbac.
 Box 3: kubectl create.
 - [ ] Box 1: kubectl create.
 Box 2: az aks get-credentials.
 Box 3: az ad sp create-for-rbac.
 - [ ] Box 1: az ad sp create-for-rbac.
 Box 2: az aks get-credentials.
 Box 3: az aks create.
 - [ ] Box 1: az aks create.
 Box 2: az role assignment create.
 Box 3: kubectl create.

-### You need to implement a release strategy for deploying the application to the endpoints.
-What should you recommend using to deploy the application to the endpoints?

 ### Your company is creating a suite of three mobile applications.
 You need to control access to the application builds.
 The solution must be managed at the organization level.
 What should you use?